 On May 10, 2018, Senator Orrin Hatch (R-UT) and Senate Judiciary Committee Chairman Chuck Grassley (R-IA) introduced the Senate version of the Music Modernization Act (S.2823).

-The Music Modernization Act is a bipartisan package that incorporates several pieces of consensus legislation.
+The Music Modernization Act (MMA) was a bipartisan package that incorporated several pieces of consensus legislation.

 - Close the pre-72 loophole by establishing federal copyright protection that will guarantee compensation for artists who recorded music before February 15, 1972;

 - Codify SoundExchange’s longtime practice of honoring “Letters of Direction” from artists who want to share royalties with studio producers and other creative participants who work with them;

 - Create a new process that will allow eligible participants in recordings made before the digital performance right was enacted in 1995 to share in digital royalties for those recordings; and

 - Establish a “willing buyer, willing seller” rate standard that will require all digital platforms to pay fair market value for music.

 The bill also reflected elements from the previously introduced Music Modernization Act (H.R.4706/S.2334) and would:

 - Reform Section 115 to ensure songwriters are being compensated in a timely manner by ending the bulk Notice of Intent (NOI) process, creating a single Mechanical Licensing Collective (MLC) funded by the digital services, and providing a publicly accessible database for song ownership information; and

 - Repeal Section 114(i) which will allow courts setting public performance royalty rates to consider rates for sound recording royalties.